Frequently asked questions

 What opportunities will be available for developing and practising teaching skills (for second and third year graduates)?

-The University has established a Centre for Excellence in Teaching and Learning (CETL), which will support the development of research students who wish to follow an academic career, including training in teaching skills.
+The Oxford Learning Institute provides training to support the development of research students who wish to follow an academic career, including training in teaching skills.
 Doctoral students wishing to teach in the University must take an initial course organised by the Department's Graduate Teaching Co-ordinator.
 This course is held in ODID.
 Since ODID has no undergraduate students, the opportunities for research students to teach in the Department are as teaching assistants for the various Master's courses.
 The Graduate Teaching Coordinator, normally a doctoral student, works on a part-time basis to map, collate and publicise teaching opportunities throughout the university, to match these with research students who would like to teach, and to promote the development of teaching skills in a range of ways.

 What arrangements for accommodation, meals and social facilities will be made, on a year round basis?